Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Other notes

 He can't be used for infinite jumping since his air special ends in a downsmash.

+## Nezha

+WIP

+### Other notes

+If you activate TTA on a ladder as Nezha after climbing at least 1 step, he falls down from the ladder while becoming angled, the TTA activation animation is skipped and the TTA intro cutscene is delayed.
+This could have an advantage in very specific situations if you want to use angled glitch with a TTA-setup.

 ## Pang De